okitauehara/Projeto_14_MyWallet_Front/README.md

 // Install the dependencies
 $ npm install

-// If you want to run your app on localhost, run the backend and then, change the BASE_URL on API.js to 'http://localhost/4000'
+// If you want to run your app on localhost, create a .env file with the environment variable pointing to your local server.

 // Run the application in development mode
 $ npm start